Numismatist

 A numismatist is a specialist, researcher, and/or well-informed collector of numismatics/coins ("of coins"; from Late Latin numismatis, genitive of numisma).
 Numismatists can include collectors, specialist dealers, and scholar-researchers who use coins (and possibly, other currency) in object-based research.
 Although use of the term numismatics was first recorded in English in 1799, people had been collecting and studying coins long before then all over the world.
-(The branch of numismatics that deals with the study and collection of paper currency and banknotes by notaphilists is called Notaphily.)
+The branch of numismatics that deals with the study and collection of paper currency and banknotes is called notaphily.